Prosciutto-wrapped Green Beans

 However, several reports show some of these sugar substitutes may have health risks of their own, including disruption of the gut microbiome and the gut-brain axis, increased neurological inflammation, and most ironically, weight gain and increased risk of diabetes.

-Adding to the roster of health concerns, a recently released Brazilian study garnering worldwide media attention linked cognitive decline with various sweeteners, including aspartame, saccharine, ace-K, xylitol, erythritol, and tagatose.
+Adding to the roster of health concerns, a recently released Brazilian study garnering worldwide media attention linked cognitive decline with various sweeteners, including aspartame, saccharine, ace-K, xylitol, and erythritol.

 But, as cautionary as the health risks might feel, these studies require more research to be conducted as it relates to their causation of underlying health issues, as opposed to correlation – which is what many of these studies are based on.
 Plus, with any study, it’s important to examine data collection and assessment practices.